containerd/nydus-snapshotter/README.md

 Use `crictl` to debug starting container via Kubernetes CRI.
 Dry run [steps](./docs/crictl_dry_run.md) of using `crictl` can be found in [documents](./docs).

 ### Setup with nydus-snapshotter image
-We can also use the `nydus-snapshotter` container image when we want to put nydus staff inside a container.
+We can also use the `nydus-snapshotter` container image when we want to put Nydus stuffs inside a container.
 See the [nydus-snapshotter exmple](./misc/example/README.md) for how to setup and use it.

 ## Community